Sindhu Bairavi Kacheri Arambam: Development

 The show was produced by Rajavelu under the banner of A Tele Factory.
-The series was director by Chellamma fame Francis Kathiravan.
+The series was directed by Chellamma fame Francis Kathiravan.

 Casting

 After Eeramana Rojave 2, Dhiraviam Rajakumaran made a comeback through this series as "Siva", whilst newcomer actress Pavithra B. Naik was cast in the female lead role of Sindhu after her notable performances in Telugu serial Nuvvu Nenu Prema.
 Actor Anandha Krishnan was cast in second male lead as Aarumugam, his notable performances in Sivagami.
 Initially, actress Raveena Daha was chosen and approached to play the another female lead but after first promo release, she left resulting in Aarthi Subash to play the role as Bairavi.

 Actor Praveen Devasagayam was cast as Isacci, but in October 2025, Praveen quit the series to participate in Bigg Boss Tamil season 9, so he was replaced by actor Aron Sanjay.

 Controversy

-Actress Raveena Daha was initially selected to play the role of Bhairavi in the serial and the first series promo of her performance was released.
-But she was suddenly left from the series due to.
-Following her departure, reports emerged suggesting that she had been issued a 'red card' potentially barring her from acting in future Television shows and serials.
+Actress Raveena Daha was initially selected to play the role of Bhairavi in the serial, and the first series promo of her performance was released.
+But she suddenly left the series for unknown reasons.
+Following her departure, reports emerged suggesting that she had been issued a 'red card', potentially barring her from acting in future television shows and serials.
 As a result, she was unable to participate in the 'Chinnathirai Nadigar Sangam' election.